 Ralph Brown turned up for his audition dressed up like the Danny described in the script, with purple hair and painted fingernails.
 The casting director Mary Selway and director Bruce Robinson found him frightening but also hilarious.
 Because of his extra mile, he got the part.

 During the motorway scenes, in the interior shots of the car, Paul McGann is seen to be driving, but in some exterior shots, the driver is Bruce Robinson, the director.
 The reason for this is that McGann had only just passed his driving test when the film was made, and so was a bit wobbly on the motorway.
-Also, as he pulls away in London to set off for the Lake District, he stalls the car.
+Also, as he pulls away in London to set off for Cornwall, he stalls the car.
 This was unintentional, and was included anyway.

 Despite Paul McGann's speculation on the DVD commentary that Withnail might have gone to Stowe, both he and Uncle Monty are supposed to be old boys of another public school: Harrow.
 The first hint of this is the print of Harrow hanging up in the Camden flat (it's the one of the redbrick building just next to the door frame leading to the kitchen), but the real clincher is when later, at Monty's house, Withnail lies that Marwood went to "the other place", to which Monty replies, "Oh, you went to Eton!"
 Members of Eton and Harrow often refer to pupils of the other in this manner.